On the Morita invariance of Categorical Enumerative Invariants: Introduction

 Let $\CC$ be a {\sl small} $\Z/2\Z$-graded $A_\infty$-category over $\mathbb{K}$.
-Assume that $\CC$ is \begin{quote} {($\dagger\dagger$)} smooth, proper, unital, and satisfies the Hodge-to-de-Rham degeneration property. \end{quote} Notice that since we no longer assume cyclicity, we have replaced the finite dimensional condition in ($\dagger$) by the properness condition.
+We assume that $\CC$ is \begin{quote} {($\dagger\dagger$)} smooth, proper, unital, and satisfies the Hodge-to-de-Rham degeneration property. \end{quote} Notice that we no longer assume cyclicity, and we have replaced the finite-dimensional condition in ($\dagger$) by the properness condition, that is, the $\hom$ spaces in the category have finite dimensional cohomology.